 '''

 $ svn add testdir

+A testdir

-A testdir/A
+A testdir/a

 A testdir/b

 A testdir/c

-A testdir/c
+A testdir/d

 '''

 You can add a directory without adding its contents:

 '''

 $ svn add --non-recursive otherdir

 A otherdir

 '''

 Normally, the command svn add will skip over any directories that are already under version control.
 Sometimes, however, you may want to add every unversioned object in your working copy, including those hiding deeper down.
 Passing the --force option makes svn add recurse into versioned directories: